Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Maxwell equations in flat spacetime and FLRW cosmology

 Finally, from constraint \eqref{Max2}, the above transverse solution for the ansatz allows us to find $B_z$ at order $\mathcal{O} (\epsilon^{1/2})$.
 This is

 which also solves \eqref{waveeq} identically.\footnote{We are not aware of an example which fully isolates the polarisation gradient effect from the amplitude gradient effect.}

 From the above solution we can see that small changes on the polarization angle will induce small changes on the wave trajectory.
-The wave trajectory velocity $\bf v$ can be obtained through the gradient of its phase ${\bf v}=v_x\hat x+v_y\hat y+v_z\hat z=\nabla\phi/\omega$ \cite{Nichols:22} (on this notion of velocity, recall our discussion in \S\ref{signalspeed}).
-Thus, for example, this wave packet satisfies
+The transverse velocity $\bf v$ can be obtained through the gradient of its phase ${\bf v}=v_x\hat x+v_y\hat y+v_z\hat z=\nabla\phi/\omega$ \cite{Nichols:22} (on this notion of velocity, recall our discussion in \S\ref{signalspeed}).
+Thus, for example, using the phase $\phi$ from \eqref{eq:phi} as well as the specification for $\phi_1$ from \eqref{eq:phi1}, this wavepacket { has a component $v_y=-\epsilon \alpha^2 y z $, which implies}

-implying that, as the wave propagates longitudinally in $z$-direction, it deflects along the transverse $y$-direction due to the polarization gradient effect.
+{ Therefore,} the wave propagates longitudinally in $z$-direction, {deflecting} along the transverse $y$-direction due to the polarization gradient effect.
 Similar behaviour happens for the $x$-direction.

 As before, this can be studied using the Poynting vector of this solution.
 Its complete calculation is highly involved and not very illuminating, but instead one can obtain the different $\epsilon$ order corrections for the solution.
 For the case in hand, the Poynting vector values are ${\bf S}=\frac{1}{2}({\bf D}^*\times {\bf B}+{\bf D}\times {\bf B}^*)=S_x \hat x+S_y\hat y+S_z\hat z$, where